fdegier/homebridge-jablotron-alarm/README.md

 The Pi will now reboot and after a couple of minutes it will be back online and Homebridge will be up and running.

+## Homekit integration
+The alarm integrates into Homekit as standard security alarm device.
+Homekit supports 4 states:
+- Home (Stay)
+- Away
+- Night
+- Off

+Home/Away/Night are all of "On" state and indicate an armed alarm Off indicates disarmed alarm

+Jablotron alarm supports 3 states only:
+- Disarmed
+- Partially armed
+- Armed

+Disarmed is mapped to Off in Homekit.
+Partially armed is mapped to Home in Homekit.
+Armed is mapped to Away

 ## Usage
 Now that we have connected the Pi to Jablotron and our Homekit we can start to control Jablotron via Homekit but also automate it.